Commentary on the Gremlin’s Tale

 *He wrote to six trustees of the two Charities, on the 7th January 2023, that he found my objection to his plan to withhold £13k from the charity NFHT, objectionable and that it was part of a series of aggressive emails that I had sent him.

-** because all the posts from September 2011 to December 2019 had been deleted by Mr Renwick while since he became the Chairman of NEMT in 2020.
+** because all the posts from September 2011 to December 2019 had been deleted by Mr Renwick while he had been given the opportunity by an Agent of TSOHost in the first months of 2024.